ArmoredCorePKI/Armored-Core-Artifact/README.md

 ## :whale: Docker

-> The dockerfile and docker compose file are not ready yet and we first demonstrate the following instructions.
+> The dockerfile and docker compose file are almost ready and we first demonstrate the following deployment instructions.

 -  Compiling the three containers
 `docker-compose up --build --force-recreate`